-12-6 FENDER, BUMPER AND HOOD ADJUSTMENT AND REPLACEMENT
+12-6 FENDER, BUMPER AND HOOD ADJUSTMENT AND REPLACE-MENT

 a.
-Front Fender and Bumper Adjustment
+Front fender and bumper adjustment

-If the front end of the sheet metal assembly is too high or too low, resulting in objectionably unequal vertical spacing between front fenders and doors, it will be necessary to change the shims located under the supports on front fender skirts.
-Adjustment of shims also may be required if the front end of the sheet metal assembly is tilted to right or left so that proper alignment of hood and fenders cannot be obtained by hood adjustment.
+If the front end of the sheet metal assembly is too high or too low, resulting in objectionably unequal vertical spacing between front fender or doors, it will be necessary to change the shims located under the radiator mounting panel.
+Adjustment of shims at points "A" "B" "C" or "D" in figure 12-8 also may be necessary if the front end sheet metal assembly is tilted to right or left so that proper alignment of hood, fenders and cowl cannot be obtained by hood adjustment.